For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Also, remember that those with Plan 5 loans are generally more likely to repay theirs in full than those on Plan 2.

-Do some research.
-If you decide it's unlikely you'll repay your loan in full, you might find it helps more in the long run to focus on building your own savings pot rather than making extra repayments.
+So do some research.
+If you decide it's unlikely you'll repay your loan in full, you might find it helps more in the long run to build your own savings pot rather than make extra repayments.

-If the loan had come from a commercial or private lender, you could be landed with big fat arrangement fees, hefty penalties for missing repayments and sky-high interest rates.
+If the loan had come from a commercial or private lender, you could have been landed with big fat arrangement fees and hefty penalties for missing repayments.

-Banks and commercial lenders would also expect to get paid no matter how little you earn, whereas Student Loan repayments are based entirely on what you can afford.
+Banks and commercial lenders would also expect you to repay no matter how little you earn, whereas Student Loan repayments are based entirely on what you're earning.

 You'll probably never have repayment terms like this again, so the key is to make the most of them.

-You might also be better off using any additional cash to help pay off more expensive debts like credit cards or commercial loans.
+You might also be better off using any additional cash to help pay off more expensive or less flexible debts, like credit cards or commercial loans.

 Imagine you overpay, but later find yourself skint and needing to borrow more money from another lender.
 It could cost you much more than what you've saved on your Student Loan.